-- How to Report a Disallowed Loss Amount on Schedule D
+How to Report 1099-B Losses on Schedule D

 Not everything you invest in turns out the way you hoped.
 If you've lost money with certain investments, the Internal Revenue Service lets you use those losses to reduce your taxable income.
 Even if your losses are larger than your gains, you can claim a deduction and potentially carry over some of the losses for future years.
 At the end of the year, you should receive a Form 1099-B that shows all of your transactions so that you can report them on your taxes.